Written by Philippa Walsh

 "Compassion isn't some kind of self-improvement project or ideal that we'

-If you are unable to stop criticising yourself, reach out to me today to see how I can help.
+If you are unable to stop criticizing yourself, and want to find out more about counselling or psychotherapy in Manchester, reach out to me today to see how I can help.

 Neff, K. D. (2016).
 Self-compassion.
 Mindfulness in Positive Psychology: The Science of Meditation and Wellbeing, pp.37-50.